 What is Good Manufacturing Practice?

-Cosmetic GMP is a set of hands-on advice referring to all activities that can affect the quality – and therefore safety – of the final product.
-It includes operational rules and organisational guidelines for the production, control, storage and shipment of cosmetic products.
-It states general requirements for manufacturers of cosmetic end products according to the equipment, production facilities, inputs, control of hygiene, production, hygiene requirements for personnel, laboratory control, labelling, monitoring of complaints and product recalls.
+Cosmetic Good Manufacturing Practices (GMP) is a set of hands-on advice referring to all activities that can affect the quality – and therefore safety – of the final product.
+It includes operational rules and also organisational guidelines for the production, control, storage and shipment of cosmetic products.
+It states general requirements for manufacturers of cosmetic end products according to the equipment, production facilities, inputs, control of hygiene, production, as well as hygiene requirements for personnel, laboratory control, labelling, monitoring of complaints and product recalls.

-Guidelines covered by the GMP ISO 22716 are intended as a general guideline for the manufacturers to develop their own internal quality management system and procedures
+Guidelines covered by the GMP ISO 22716 are a general guideline for the manufacturers to develop their own internal quality management system and procedures

 Key elements of ISO 22716 include:

 - Production / Manufacturing